DeepuBhasin/Web-Developer-Notes/08 ReactJs/05-React-Redux-And-Middlwares/_Documentation.md

 ### createReducer
 * It's the easiest way of creating Redux reducer functions.
-* we can directly mutate the data beacuse it uses immer internally.
+* we can directly mutate the data because it uses immer internally.
-* It doesn't use switch or case statment.
+* It doesn't use switch or case statement.
 * There are two types of creating reducers (builder callback or map object notation).
 ---
 #### Example (createAction && createReducer)